Offsetting Liquidation Engine Profits with Market Maker Losses

 Maintain Large Insurance Fund And Create Liquid Futures Markets By Offsetting Liquidation Engine Profits With Market Maker Losses

 By combining the Liquidation Engine, automated Market Makers and the Insurance Fund, the exchange would be able to guarantee its liabilities whilst also creating liquid futures markets with tight bid/ask spreads.

 Profits made by the Liquidation Engine are given back to the market in the form of losses made by the exchange’s very active automated Market Makers.
 This will attract large numbers of Betfair Traders who will compete for their share of those losses, further increasing liquidity.

 Market Maker Proposal Key Points

 - The Digitex Futures exchange will open its doors with an Insurance Fund/Market Maker balance of 100 million DGTX tokens (10% of the total supply of DGTX) that was set aside in the ICO for the purpose of market making.

 - The Liquidation Engine is essentially a profit-making mechanism that adds funds to this Insurance Fund.
-The Liquidation Engine effectively penalizes highly leveraged traders who put the exchange at risk by allowing their account balances to drop below the required level to maintain their open position.
+The Liquidation Engine effectively penalizes highly leveraged Betfair Traders who put the exchange at risk by allowing their account balances to drop below the required level to maintain their open position.